Skip to main content

 warning

-Make sure you have configured the appropriate OAuth credentials (GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET) in your .env file.
-See the Installation guide for details.
+Make sure you have configured the appropriate OAuth credentials (GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET, or MICROSOFT_CLIENT_ID and MICROSOFT_CLIENT_SECRET) in your .env file, and that your redirect URI (http://localhost:4000/v1/connections/callback) is registered in your provider's developer console.
+See the Google or Microsoft connection guides for details.

 Step 5: Create an Agent